fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; A gentle mist cloaks the soaring heights of the…

 Why do they ask these questions?
 Let’s take a look at a few.

 Some services ask how you typically brew your coffee.
 This is helpful because certain coffees do better with different brew methods.
-For instance, a coffee might be amazing as a pour-over but not perform well as an espresso.
+For instance, coffee might be amazing as a pour-over but not perform well as an espresso.

 Another common question is about how you take your coffee.
 Some coffees stand up well with milk while with others, the milk completely masks the coffee’s flavor.